sebsto/amplify-ios-workshop/MOB304/instructions/content/30_add_authentication/20_client_code.md

 It is important to open the XCode **workspace** and not the XCode project.
 {{% /notice %}}

-### Add awsconfiguration.json to the project
+### Add Amplify configuration files to the project

-Rather than configuring each service through a constructor or constants file, the AWS SDKs for iOS support configuration through a centralized file called `awsconfiguration.json` which defines all the regions and service endpoints to communicate.
-Whenever you run `amplify push`, this file is automatically created allowing you to focus on your Swift application code.
-On iOS projects the `awsconfiguration.json` will be placed into the root directory and you will need to add it to your XCode project.
+Rather than configuring each service through a constructor or constants file, the Amplify and the underlying AWS SDKs for iOS support configuration through centralized files called `awsconfiguration.json` and `amplifyconfiguration.json`.
+They defines all the regions and service endpoints to communicate.
+Whenever you run `amplify push`, these files are automatically created allowing you to focus on your Swift application code.
+On iOS projects the `awsconfiguration.json` and `amplifyconfiguration.json` are located at the root project directory.
+You have to add them manually to your XCode project.

 In the Finder, drag `awsconfiguration.json` into Xcode under the top Project Navigator folder (the folder named *HandleUserInput*).
 When the *Options* dialog box appears, do the following: